alphagov/forms/design/features/file-upload/README.md

 When a user decides to remove a file they get taken to a “Remove your file” page.
 We play back the file name and type in the inset text component.
 And we ask the user “Are you sure you want to remove your file?” to confirm their action.

-If they select ‘Yes” they land on the initial ‘Upload a file” question, where they can upload a new file.
+If they select ‘yes’ they land on the initial ‘Upload a file’ question, where they can upload a new file.
 They would see a notification “Success - Your file has been removed” to confirm their previous action.

-If they select “No” they get back to the “Check your uploaded file” page where they can continue filling in the form.
+If they select ‘no’ they get back to the ‘Check your uploaded file’ page where they can continue filling in the form.

 ### File removed, upload a new one - form filler
 ![Your file has been removed.
 Upload a file page](screenshots-released-version/006-file-removed-upload-new-file.png)

 *Page titled: “Question made by form creator.
-Success - Your file has been removed*
+Success - Your file has been removed”*

 After the user confirms they want to remove the file they land on the initial file upload question page where the ‘Choose file’ file upload element is reset to default state.
 We show a notification: “Success.
 Your file has been removed” to confirm their previous action and reassure them that the file is removed.